Skip to page content

 3. It is always very badly played, because the better the pianist, the louder he plays, and you hear nothing from the strings.
 I wanted once to hear everything, and this I achieved.”

-Schoenberg liked the piece as a great example of “developing variation,” a Brahms innovation he discussed in his talks on “Brahms the Progressive.”
-The idea is really quite simple: Brahms would subject his thematic material to variations and transformations as soon as he introduced them, rather than waiting until the development section of a sonata-form movement.
-This allowed him to create larger structures from these constantly-developing materials.
+Schoenberg likened the piece to a “developing variation,” a Brahmsian innovation he discussed in his “Brahms the Progressive” talks.
+The idea is simple: Brahms would subject his thematic material to variations and transformations as soon as he introduced them, rather than waiting until the development section of a sonata-form movement.
+This allowed him to create larger structures from these constantly developing materials.

-An example comes right at the opening of the ?rst movement.
+An example comes right at the opening of the first movement.
 Brahms introduces a four-note motive that becomes the basis of the entire movement, undergoing numerous transformations throughout.
-The second movement intermezzo is the type of movement Brahms would ?ne-tune over the course of his career as a replacement for the traditional scherzo; it moves at a relaxed pace and exudes a warm elegance.
-The Andante con moto is a slow movement entirely typical of Brahms, radiant and serene.
+The second-movement Intermezzo is the type of movement Brahms would fine-tune over the course of his career as a replacement for the traditional scherzo; it moves at a relaxed pace and exudes a warm elegance.
+The Andante con moto is a slow movement typical of Brahms, radiant and serene.
 Schoenberg’s orchestral setting opens with a solo violin, a texture favored by Brahms in some of the slow movements of his symphonies.
-In fact, all three movements, aside from some cymbal crashes during the climactic pages of the ?rst, could have been orchestrated by Brahms, although Schoenberg does favor some instrumental contributions that would have been a stretch in 1861.
-The ?nale, a “gypsy rondo,” is exhilarating and ?ery, permeated by rhythm and given a suitably exciting treatment by Schoenberg, who really lets loose with a percussion section that, until now, he has held in check.
-When Klemperer premiered the score, he thought the orchestration a great success.
-He declared: “You can’t even hear the original quartet, so beautiful is the arrangement.”
+In fact, the three first movements, aside from some cymbal crashes during the climactic pages of the first, could have been orchestrated by Brahms, although Schoenberg does favor some instrumental contributions that would have been a stretch in 1861.
+The finale, a lively Rondo alla zingarese (a reference to Europe’s Romani culture) is exhilarating and fiery, permeated by rhythm and given a suitably exciting treatment by Schoenberg, who lets loose with a percussion section that has previously been held in check.
+When Klemperer premiered the score, he found the orchestration a great success.
+He declared: “You can’t even hear the original quartet, so beautiful is the arrangement.”—John Mangum